wbsoft/parce/docs/source/deflanguage.rst

 ----------------------------------

-Although the lexicon function itself never uses any more arguments than the first ``cls`` argument, it is possible to call an exising Lexicon with an argument, which then must be a simple hashable item like an integer, string or standard action.
+Although the lexicon function itself never uses any more arguments than the first ``cls`` argument, it is possible to call an existing Lexicon with an argument, which then must be a simple hashable item like an integer, string or standard action.
 In most use cases it will be a string value.